-When enabled, a slider appears below the Size property, with stops derived from the map scales.
+When enabled, a slider appears, with stops derived from the map scales.
 The slider itself extends across the complete scale range of the map, from an infinitely small scale (zoomed far out) on the left extreme of the slider to a large scale of zero (zoomed far in) at the right extreme of the slider.
 The dark part of the slider shows the visible scale range of the symbol class.
 If this visible scale range has not been specifically set, the dark portion of the slider corresponds to the scale range of the feature layer.
 Click a scale stop and define the symbol size at that scale in the Size property.
 You can drag stops to define the size at a different scale.
 You can click along the slider to add new stops based on the defined map scales.
 The point symbol size varies linearly between sizes set at each scale.
 You should use scale-based sizing without a reference scale set.

 Angle basic property

 The Angle basic property applies to the symbol as a whole, measured in degrees and applied counterclockwise.
 Use negative values to rotate clockwise.
 When there is only one marker symbol layer, the Angle basic property matches the angle of that layer.
 When there is more than one marker symbol layer in the point symbol, changing the Angle basic property updates the angles of each marker symbol layer.
 For example, imagine a point symbol made of two marker symbol layers, one with an angle of 5 degrees and one with an angle of 10 degrees.
-If you then set the Angle basic property of the point symbol to 20 degrees, the marker symbol layers update to have angles of 25 degrees and 30 degrees, respectively.
+If you set the Angle basic property of the point symbol to 20 degrees, the marker symbol layers update to have angles of 25 degrees and 30 degrees, respectively.

 In a 3D context, the Angle basic property affects rotation around the z-axis only.